 If you’re anything like me, you can always find room for tiramisu.

-- 3 tbsp xylitol or sugar of choice
+- 1/3 cup sugar of choice or xylitol

-- 3/4 cup Mori-Nu tofu OR cashew cream
+- 3/4 cup silken tofu or coconut cream

-- 3/4 cup cream cheese of choice (such as Tofutti or Daiya)
+- 3/4 cup cream cheese or vegan cream cheese

 - 1/2 tsp lemon juice